tcgkubra/tcgkubra/README.md

 ## I’m currently learning
-- 👮‍♂️ I am studying for a PhD in Criminal Justice / Homeland Security
 - 💰 I'm studying to become a Certified Anti-Money Laundering Specialist
-- ⚕️I'm studying to take the EMT Certification Exam
+- ⚕️ I'm studying to take the EMT Certification Exam
 - :atom: I am learning how to program quantum computers
 - 🥋 I'm training for a 4th degree Master Black Belt